quintesse/leyden-perf-test/README.md

 ```

 The activated profiles will be made part of the test output directory name so it will be easy to see which test runs where run with what profiles.

+### Adding more tests

+Adding a new suite of tests is best done by making a copy of the `_suite_template` directory that you can
+find in the `./src/scripts/tests` directory and renaming it to something that will identify the tests that
+you want to add (we recommend something short, you migh tbe typing the name a lot).

+Once that copy is created take a look at each of the files in that directory, there's inline explanation in
+each of them on how they are to be used.
+Edit them to perform the desired actions.

+And finally for each of the tests that you want to add you make a copy of the `example_test` folder and
+give it a unique (and short!) name.
+Like the suite itself there are files in the directory that you will
+need to edit to run your tests in exactly the way you want them.

 ## Manual Test Control